 In 2016, BC Hydro identified issues with some of its infrastructure associated with water storage and flow conveyance within the Bridge-Seton hydroelectric complex.
-As a result, the storage capacity of Downton Reservoir has been reduced and conveyance of water through the system, including diversion of flows from Carpenter Reservoir to Seton Lake (via the diversion tunnels and generating units at Bridge 1 and 2), has been affected.
-This has resulted in a change from the typical N2-2P (i.e., post-Water Use Plan) operations to modified operations.
+As a result, the storage capacity of Downton Reservoir has been reduced and conveyance of water through the system, including diversion of flows from Carpenter Reservoir to Seton Lake (via the diversion tunnels and generating units at Bridge 1 and 2), was affected.
+This resulted in a change from the typical N2-2P (i.e., post-Water Use Plan) operations to modified operations.
 Modified operations were first implemented in 2016 and are expected to continue for a number of years to mitigate the storage and conveyance issues and allow for the associated infrastructure to be fixed or replaced.

-The changes that pertained specifically to Seton Lake since the modified operations have been implemented include substantially increased diversion flow volume from BR1 and BR2, particularly in spring or summer, and reduced volume during fall, relative to previous (N2-2P) monitoring years (Table 1.1).
+The changes that pertained specifically to Seton Lake since the modified operations have been implemented include increased diversion flow volume from BR1 and BR2 in spring (when Carpenter Reservoir reaches minimum elevations and begins to fill), and reduced volume during fall (when Carpenter Reservoir reaches maximum elevations), relative to previous (N2-2P) monitoring years (Table 1.1).
+However, total diversion volumes and mean discharge rates from the BR1 and BR2 generating stations (i.e., across all seasons combined) did not change between the two operational regimes.